English

-Please note that the following courses have historically had course fees associated with them.
-Please contact school administration if you have any questions about course fees.
+Please note that the following courses have historically had a $4 course fee associated with them.
+The fee covers the cost of the Dover Thrift edition of Shakespeare that the student will be given for reading and annotation in class.
+Please contact school administration if you haveany questions about course fees.

 English 8